 Who are your therapists?

-Moira Miller, PT, MPT, PCS, C/NDT, CTKP and Therapy Manager, has concentrated the majority of her career on the treatment and assessment of motor dysfunction of the pediatric population.
+Moira Miller, PT, MPT, PCS, C/NDT, CTKP, Director of Clinical Services, has concentrated the majority of her career on the treatment and assessment of motor dysfunction of the pediatric population.
 She is an American Physical Therapy Association Board Certified Pediatric Physical Therapist.
 Moira has experience working in a wide variety of pediatric settings ranging from group programs, school-based programs, hospital in-patient/out-patient services, in-home treatment sessions, private pediatric physical therapy practices and multidisciplinary team assessments.
-Moira graduated from the University of California, Irvine, with a degree in Biology (1988) and then received a Master of Physical Therapy at the University of Southern California (1991).
+Moira graduated from the University of California, Irvine, with a degree in Biology and then received a Master of Physical Therapy at the University of Southern California.
 She furthered her educational experience with certification upon completion of the Neuro-Developmental (NDT) 8-week course in The Treatment and Management of Children with Cerebral Palsy and other Neuromotor Disorders.
 She has also completed the NDT 1-week Advanced Baby Course with Lois Bly.
-Moira has worked collaboratively with multi-disciplinary teams focusing on the area of early intervention in addition to experience working with sensory-integration techniques, infant developmental assessment/treatment, orthopedic interventions, neurodevelopment techniques, Torticollis assessment/treatment, equipment recommendations, orthotic recommendations, Cortical Visual Impairment assessment/treatment and recently became a certified Kinesio® Taping practitioner.
-She is the mother of two teenage girls, enjoys running/yoga, and traveling with her family.
+Moira has worked collaboratively with multi-disciplinary teams focusing on the area of early intervention in addition to experience working with sensory-integration techniques, infant developmental assessment/treatment, orthopedic interventions, neurodevelopment techniques, Torticollis assessment/treatment, equipment recommendations, orthotic recommendations, Cortical Visual Impairment assessment/treatment, and is a certified Kinesio® Taping practitioner.
+Mostly recently, Moira completed training for CIMT at the University of Alabama at Birmingham.
+She is the mother of two girls, enjoys running/yoga, and traveling with her family.

 Vanessa Warrior, Lead Physical Therapist, from the start of her career Vanessa has had a special interest in pediatric rehabilitation.
 She earned her undergraduate degree from Chapman University with a Bachelor of Science degree in Movement and Exercise Science (1996) and received her Master of Physical Therapy degree from California State University, Long Beach (2002).
 Vanessa has had the joy of combining her experience working with both the adult and pediatric populations ranging from in-patient hospital, home health, and outpatient clinical settings.
 In pediatrics, she has worked together with families and multidisciplinary teams collaborating to find the best possible solutions in regards to equipment, orthotics and splinting, rehabilitation services and referrals, and early intervention assessment.
 Vanessa is a member of the American Physical Therapy Association (APTA) and Pediatric section.
 Her enhanced pedagogy includes Neuro-Developmental Techniques (NDT) for the infant, orthopedic updates in pediatrics, and functional gait patterns.
 As part of her core belief in "paying it forward", Vanessa has acted as a mentor to students from USC, Cal State University Northridge and Long Beach, and Chapman University.
 In her leisure time, Vanessa enjoys spending her days off with her son and daughter, music with her husband, and yoga for personal balance.